ubiai-incorporated/ubiai_courses/lesson-4-Fine-Tuning-and-Personalizing-LLMs/3-finetuning-best-practices/README.md

 2. Model-level constraints trained through techniques like reinforcement learning from human feedback
 3. Output screening to catch any problematic content before it reaches users

-## Conclusion

-The art and science of fine-tuning large language models continues to evolve rapidly, but the fundamental principles outlined in this chapter provide a stable foundation for effective practice.
-By combining rigorous data understanding, thoughtful hyperparameter selection, comprehensive evaluation, computational efficiency, and ethical consideration, practitioners can unlock the remarkable potential of these models while avoiding common pitfalls.

-What emerges most clearly from both research and practical experience is that successful fine-tuning requires as much judgment as technical skill.
-The best practitioners develop an intuitive feel for how models will respond to particular adjustments, informed by deep theoretical understanding but refined through hands-on experimentation.
-This chapter provides the tools and frameworks to develop that intuition systematically, paving the way for successful fine-tuning across a wide range of applications.